allamasln/tbstore/README.md

 # tbstore

-Building a simple online store as MERN Stack coding challenge.
+Building for a coding challenge an online store using MERN Stack.